 Please contact us: firstname.lastname@example.org

 Sara Pickard is thrilled to be involved in the YUVA Arts Project as the Social Media Coordinator.
-After several years of classical music education, they are currently completing a degree in Music Therapy at Laurier.
+After several years of classical music education, they are currently completing their 1000 hour internship for the Music Therapy program at Laurier, specializing in hospice work.
 With a passionate interest in both the arts and community building, they are honoured to have the chance to continue working on this unique project.

 As an actor and artistic director with MT Space, Pam Patel has toured nationally and internationally.
 Her credits with the company include Last 15 Seconds, Body 13, and Paradise, as well as several Theatre for Social Change pieces.
 Pam also works with MT Space’s Newcomer Youth Project and coordinates the industry conference at each IMPACT, a biennial international theatre festival.
 A graduate of Wilfrid Laurier University’s music program, Pam acquired a special focus in new music and improvisation, and attended the Vancouver Creative Music Institute where she collaborated with pioneers of improvised music and showcased her talents at the Vancouver International Jazz Festival.
 Pam has also been a part of the Stratford Summer Music Festival, performing a wide range of pieces from the Bach Coffee Cantata to Myaudia: A Street Opera by Peter Hatch.
 Pam recently music directed the third year production at Humber College and is currently the Board President for NUMUS, a new music producer and presenter in Waterloo.
 Pam is the incoming Artistic Director of MT Space.